 Aside from standard bank loans, a startup business, or a small business can also turn to other lenders in order to borrow money.
 So, do you need some cash fast and are sure that you will be able to give the money back?
-You can research more on this topic from a credible lender on the following link: https://www.bstcredit.com.sg/apply-business-loan/ in order to get the best option in regard to your lending plans.
+You can research more on this topic from a credible lender at the following link: https://www.bstcredit.com.sg/loan/business-loan/ in order to get the best option in regard to your lending plans.
 It should be noted although – interest rates and fees may be relatively high, this is still often a good source of small business financing that doesn’t want to or can’t find a solution with a bank.
 Also, in some cases, the lender doesn’t take the risk of payment, which is pretty reasonable to be fair.

 It is pretty daunting to venture into a big loan, but, what if you don’t need that much money in the first place?
 If that’s the case, one option would be to apply for a microloan.
 This is basically a small business loan ranging from 500$ to 35,000$, but rarely it goes up to 35,000$.
-Microloans can be arranged both at banks and by another non-profit organization.
+Microloans can be arranged both at banks and by other non-profit organizations.
 Either way, microlenders offer smaller loan sizes, usually require less documentation than banks, and often have more flexible options.
 Although again, beware – if you are going to someone other than the bank, they often charge slightly higher interest rates.

 So, who exactly are angel investors?
 While they share similarities with venture capitalists, there are two key differences.
 Firstly, angel investors are individuals or groups who invest their personal funds.
 Secondly, they typically favor businesses in the earlier stages of growth, whereas venture capitalists often wait until the business has a few years of growth under its belt, providing a historical backdrop for the investment.